HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Experimental Results

 \subsection{Experimental Setup}

-We evaluate HeaRT's reasoning accuracy using a benchmark repository of 40 AMS designs, spanning diverse types and complexities, as summarized in Fig.~\ref{fig:Repository}.
-For reasoning-accuracy benchmarking, we compare HeaRT against state-of-the-art LLM-based reasoning frameworks for AMS design--ADO-LLM~\cite{yin2024ado}, and AnaFlow~\cite{gielen2025invited}, both re-implemented following their papers due to lack of open-sourced code, and LEDRO~\cite{kochar2025ledro}--as well as proprietary frontier models—GPT-4o, Claude-4.5 Sonnet, Gemini-2.5 Pro, and GPT-5 as our baselines, using accuracy and real-time token efficiency as the primary evaluation metrics.
-To illustrate HeaRT's downstream applicability, we select two of the largest system-level circuits in the repository--(i) a supply-insensitive relaxation oscillator and (ii) an analog front-end (AFE)--each evaluated under its corresponding design-adaptation scenario (Fig.~\ref{fig:benchmarks}).
-For both cases, we measure design-quality improvements using the performance FoM and the PCKRI index (Eq.~\eqref{eq:pckri_total}), where higher values indicate better outcomes.
-Our experiments use a 200-simulation budget and set $k=3$ in the PCKRI formulation.
-All evaluations employ GPT-5 for the Stage-1 knowledge graph construction while downstream interaction through the Interface Agent use lighter LLM variants (e.g., GPT-4o).
-Our schematic simulation results are based on the TSMC180nm process technology with SPICE in Cadence Analog Design Environment (ADE) on a 4-core 3.3GHz CPU Linux system.
+We evaluate HeaRT’s structural circuit decomposition and feedback loop identification on a curated repository of 40 AMS circuits spanning diverse types and complexity levels (Fig.~\ref{fig:Repository}), provided as flattened SPICE netlists.
+Circuits are categorized into three tiers based on transistor count (excluding digital logic components) as a rough proxy for structural complexity: Simple ($<20$ transistors), Medium ($20–40$ transistors), and Hard ($>40$ transistors).
+The repository will be open-sourced upon acceptance.
+For this task, we evaluate HeaRT across a diverse set of LLM backbones spanning open-source LLMs (LLaMA-3.3-70B-Instruct ~\cite{grattafiori2024llama,meta2024llama33}, DeepSeek-V3.2~\cite{liu2025deepseek}) and proprietary frontier models (Gemini-2.5 Pro~\cite{gemini2025}, GPT-5~\cite{singh2025openai}, and Claude-4.6-Sonnet~\cite{anthropic2026sonnet46}), using the F1-based metrics defined in Eq.~\ref{eq:f1_scores}.
+To illustrate HeaRT's downstream applicability beyond structural interpretation, we further evaluate two system-level circuits: (i) a supply-insensitive relaxation oscillator and (ii) an analog front-end (AFE), each under its corresponding design-adaptation scenario (Fig.~\ref{fig:benchmarks}(a)-(b)).
+We use Eq.~\eqref{eq:perf_fom} to compute the performance FoM for both scenarios and Eq.~\eqref{eq:trs_dvrs} to evaluate design effort reuse for the fixed-architecture case in Scenario 1 (Fig.~\ref{fig:benchmarks}(a)).
+Note that since $\mathcal{R}_{\mathrm{effort}}$ measures preservation of prior design effort rather than performance improvement, it is evaluated separately from the FoM.
+All experiments use a 200-simulation budget.
+The one-time offline tree construction phase employs Claude-4.6-Sonnet, while downstream interaction through the Interface Agent uses lighter LLM variants (e.g., GPT-4o~\cite{hurst2024gpt}) to reduce LLM inference overhead during online queries.
+Schematic simulations are performed using the TSMC180nm process technology with SPICE in Cadence Analog Design Environment (ADE) on a 4-core 3.3 GHz CPU Linux system.